 - For a quick and easy bathroom update, try adding in some modern artwork, a statement light fixture, or new drawer pulls on the cabinets to give your space a more modern look.

-- If you want to mix metal finishes in the bathroom, I recommend choosing a classic metal finish like polished nickel, chrome, brass, or bronze for permanent fixtures like faucets and lighting.
-Then, use your secondary metal finish on bathroom mirrors, drawer and door pulls, towel bars, etc.
+If you want to mix metal finishes in the bathroom, I recommend choosing a classic metal finish like polished nickel, chrome, brass, or bronze for permanent fixtures like faucets and lighting.

-See my post, 2024 Bathroom Trends and Design Styles, for a look at current bathroom design trends.
+See my post, 2026 Bathroom Trends and Design Styles, for a look at current bathroom design trends.

-Bathroom Designs and Decorating Ideas for 2024
+Bathroom Design and Decor Ideas for 2026

 I love this beautiful small bathroom design featuring a light wood vanity, iridescent zellige tile, and warm brass finishes on the sconces, faucets, and cabinet pulls.